 Designed for low-income middle and high school students, our after-school programs offer more than 50 different areas of exploration.
 These hands-on learning experiences help students recognize their potential and identify their interests with a future career in mind.
-The career exploration options are endless at the learning center: Communications, engineering, video and film production, robotics, oceanography, alternative energy, video production, and the list goes on.
+The career exploration options are endless at the learning lab: Communications, engineering, video and film production, robotics, oceanography, alternative energy, video production, and the list goes on.

 We strive to provide our students the tools for success, in order to help them achieve their aspirations of higher education and a career.
-As a member of the learning center, students have access to college-preparation classes: Standardized testing assistance, academic support, financial aid and a speaker series.
+As a member of the learning lab, students have access to college-preparation classes: Standardized testing assistance, academic support, financial aid and a speaker series.